tinymce/tinymce-docs/plugins/importcss.md

 ### `importcss_selector_converter`

 This option allows you to override the default selector to format converter function.
 This allows you to parse the CSS selectors manually and produce format objects out of them.
-If the converter returns falsy value the selector is ignored from import.
+If the converter returns a `false` value the selector is ignored from import.

 **Type:** `String`